TheRohans/rigormining/README.md

 You can login with anything for credentials.

-I've removed most of the original backend for this - it was using AWS amplify, graphql, and dynmodb for login and storage, but those amplify version of those things suck.
-So any reference you see to graphql doesn't work, but I left it in to see how it was working.
+I've removed most of the original backend for this - it was using AWS amplify, graphql, and dynmodb for login and storage, but the amplify version of those things suck.
+So any reference to graphql don't work, but are there for reference.

-The thing that still work right now, is the PDF and epub document loading and viewing - you can see highlighting callback in the console.
+The only thing that still works right now, is the PDF and epub document viewing - you can see highlighting callback in the console.